cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ```

 > [!TIP]
-> It is generally more efficient to use list iteration loop rather than other forms of loops (e.g. range iteration loop combined with index access) for internal arrays.
+> It is generally more efficient to use list iteration loop rather than other forms of loops (e.g., range iteration loop combined with index access) for internal arrays.
 For external arrays, index access is about as effective as list iteration loop, but produces smaller code.
 >
 > When loop unrolling optimization is applied, the resulting code is identical regardless of the type of loop used.